 - Student's must make an appointment with our nursing staff to initiate a walkthrough visit and for regimented future appointments to receive allergy injections.

-- Please note: EHC will not administer injections from inadequately labeled vials or that lack instructions or incomplete instructions.
+- Please note: EHC will not administer injections from inadequately labeled/mislabeled vials or that lack instructions or incomplete instructions.

 The meningitis vaccine or a signed waiver is required for all students living in the residence halls on campus: http://www.ship.edu/Health_Center/Meningitis/ .

-Tuberculosis (TB) testing clinic times are listed here.
-Please call the health center to schedule your TB test during one of the available clinics.
-At your clinic visit for test placement, you will also need to schedule a follow-up appointment 48-72 hours later for a nurse to interpret and record the result.
-If you do not attend the test reading component of the clinic, the test will need to be repeated and you will be charged a $15 fee for the repeat test.
+Tuberculosis (TB) testing times are listed below.
+Please call the health center to schedule your TB test during one of the available times.
+During your appointment for a test placement, you will also need to schedule a follow-up appointment 48-72 hours later for a nurse to interpret and record the result.
+If you do not attend the test reading component of this process, the test will need to be repeated and you will be charged a $20 fee for the repeat test.